zero-to-mastery/file-io/README.md

 1. Load Spotify data from the CSV file.
 2. Complete the first challenge below.
 The other challenges are optional.
+3. Add your project to the submissions folder.

 ### Challenges
 1. Write a script to identify the number of songs in the file.